 Negotiations are often private affairs with little fanfare, until an agreement is signed.
 There are also agreements that are advertised afterwards, to maximise the mutual benefit both sides obtain.
 On other occasions, negotiations may be held in strict secrecy.

-Then, there are the highly publicized occasions when the press becomes actively involved.
+Then, there are the highly publicised occasions when the press becomes actively involved.
 It could be that one of the negotiating parties uses the powers of the press, to lever an advantage to sway and manipulate the outcome.
 We need only scan the daily newspapers, to understand the importance of how public involvement, can influence and add intense pressure to some negotiations.
-The press can be utilised as a public forum to embarass our apponents into action, or to deflect their strategy.
-Press releases are another means to use as an effective strategy in the negotiation process.
+The press can be utilised as a public forum to embarrass our opponents into action, or to deflect their corporate strategy.
+Press releases and information leaked to the press are often to use as an effective strategy in the negotiation process.

-Third parties have many different functions and roles to play in developing a negotiation strategy.
+Third parties have many different functions and roles to play in developing a corporate negotiation strategy.
 They may act as agents, intermediaries, translators, consultants, or other specialists who have an expertise, that one or both parties require.
-There are occasions when a neutral third party will act as a facilitator or chairperson, to manage the negotiations such as in multiparty negotiations, inter organizational negotiations, or even international negotiations.
+There are occasions when a neutral third party will act as a facilitator or chairperson, to manage the negotiations such as in multi-party negotiations, inter organisational negotiations, or even international negotiations.

 Then, there are the other occasions when we hit a roadblock, or impasse in our negotiation.
 During these times we may use a neutral third party to act as a mediator or an arbitrator, to either facilitate an agreement or to impose an agreement, such as in a labour dispute for example.